-- an overview of the Risk Based Capital Requirements setting out the main principles (eg, that core capital must always be at least the minimum amount required under Rule S1 and that liquid capital must at all times be greater than total risk requirement); - 2. procedures for the calculation of core capital and liquid capital, highlighting the need to treat illiquid assets as excluded assets; - 3. procedures for comparing liquid capital to the total risk requirement;

-- 4. procedures for notifying ASX Clear in the event of core capital falling below the minimum required or the ratio of liquid capital to the total risk requirement falling to or below 1.2; - 5. relevant cross references to the Capital Liquidity Handbook; - 6. procedures for the calculation of each of the risk requirements that may be applicable; - 7. procedures setting out the frequency of the Risk Based Capital Requirements calculation.
-If liquid capital is only fully calculated on, say, a monthly basis, the manual should set out the intra-month treatment or estimation of liquid capital; - 8. detail of the various sources of data necessary to prepare the Risk Based Capital Requirements return; - 9. how these sources of data are reconciled to the financial risk amounts and other data reported in the Risk Based Capital Requirements return; - 10. how these sources of data are reconciled to the front office dealing positions (position risk only); - 11. sample printouts from any reports/spreadsheets used; - 12. the procedure in place to ensure the staff responsible for the preparation of the return are kept informed of any new products traded, guarantees entered into, non standard exposures that may arise; - 13. how new staff are trained to understand the Risk Based Capital Requirements; and - 14. procedures for notifying ASX Clear prior to starting a new business activity that requires calculation of a risk method which the Participant has not previously been authorised for.
+- an overview of the Risk Based Capital Requirements setting out the main principles; - procedures for the calculation of core capital and liquid capital, highlighting the need to treat illiquid assets as excluded assets and, for a Participant that is not a dual capital participant, the process of determining the maximum amount of approved subordinated debt that can be included in liquid capital; - 3. procedures for comparing: - a. liquid capital to the liquid capital requirement; or - b. for a dual capital participant, core capital to core requirement and liquid capital to the total risk requirement; - 4. procedures for notifying ASX Clear in the event of: - a. the ratio of liquid capital to the liquid capital requirement falling to or below 1.2; or - b. for a dual capital participant, core capital falling below the core requirement or the ratio of liquid capital to the total risk requirement falling to or below 1.2; - 5. relevant cross references to the Capital Liquidity Handbook; - 6. procedures for the calculation of each of the risk requirements that may be applicable; - 7. procedures setting out the frequency of the Risk Based Capital Requirements calculation.
+If liquid capital is only fully calculated on, say, a monthly basis, the manual should set out the intra-month treatment or estimation of liquid capital; - 8. detail of the various sources of data necessary to prepare the Risk Based Capital Requirements return; - 9. how these sources of data are reconciled to the financial risk amounts and other data reported in the Risk Based Capital Requirements return; - how these sources of data are reconciled to the front office dealing positions (position risk only); - 11. sample printouts from any reports/spreadsheets used; - 12. the procedure in place to ensure the staff responsible for the preparation of the return are kept informed of any new products traded, guarantees entered into, non standard exposures that may arise; - 13. how new staff are trained to understand the Risk Based Capital Requirements; and - 14. procedures for notifying ASX Clear prior to starting a new business activity that requires calculation of a risk method which the Participant has not previously been authorised for.